appium/appium-inspector/docs/session-builder/capability-builder.md

 ![Capability Builder](assets/images/capability-builder/capability-builder.png)

+The divider line in the middle of the tab can be used to collapse/expand either half of this tab.

 ## Capability Fields

 The left side of the Capability Builder shows the capability fields editor.
 It provides several form